mikota/q2pro/doc/action.md

 `limp_nopred [0/1]` - client cvar, clients can set this to force on or off movement prediction when taking leg damage.
 Set to "0" for classic behavior, set to "1" to fix the jitter

 ### Force Spawn items
 `g_spawn_items [0/1]` - server cvar, set to "1" to allow for item/ammo/weapon spawns in games that you choose your starting weapon, for example, dm_choose, teamplay, etc. Forced set to "0" for matchmode.
-Set "0" for normal play.
+Set "0" for classic play.

 ### Attract Mode
 `am` - server cvar, this will set the server up in 'attract mode', where bots spawn in but are replaced by humans, and vice versa.
 This is meant to keep a server 'populated' without being overrun by bots, when humans can take their place.
 It depends on several other cvars for proper operation.